matplotlib/matplotlib/doc/users/faq/troubleshooting_faq.rst

    >>> print(matplotlib.__version__)
    '3.7.2'

-If unsuccessful with seeing the version, please attempt the following options as a potential solution.
+If unsuccessful with viewing the version, please attempt the following options as a potential solution.
 The Python file within the directory should either be deleted and recreated with a new name or edit the name of the Python file to a new name.
 This appears to be especially true if the file name is ``matplotlib.py`` within the working directory.